Bira/octopus-carnival/_posts/2026-02-10-wir-dscc-hazards.md

 action when next to it, but it never _initiates_ any interaction.

 Hazards, on the other hand, have enough "agency" to count as a monster for encounter building purposes.
-It can make attacks, and can also be disabled by the methods outlined in its description.
+They can make attacks, and can also be disabled by the methods outlined in its description.
 Traps are the most popular example of hazards, but these rules can also model dangerous terrain features that weren't built to do harm on purpose.
 Obviously, unlike real monsters, traps and hazards